Silacyclobutane: Strain-release Lewis acids

-Proposed by Denmark and Sweis in 2002, the term “strain-release Lewis acid” describes the enhanced Lewis acidity of silacyclobutanes that arises from the reduction of ring strain in four-membered ring systems upon coordination by a Lewis base.
-In silacyclobutane, the ring angle is compressed (79° vs 109° in a typical tetrahedron), which poses significant strain on the molecule.
+Proposed by Denmark and Sweis in 2002, the term “strain-release Lewis acid” describes the enhanced Lewis acidity of silacyclobutanes that arises from the reduction of ring strain in small ring systems upon coordination by a Lewis base.
+This phenomenon has also been observed in many other highly-strained compounds, such as small bicyclic carbocycles.
+In silacyclobutane, the 4-membered ring angle is compressed (79° vs 109° in a typical tetrahedron), which poses significant strain on the molecule.
 Coordination of a fifth ligand lowers the ring strain due to rehybridization of geometry to a distorted trigonal bipyramid with a silicon center (79° vs 90° in a typical trigonal bipyramidal).
 This pathway is thermodynamically favored, increasing the tendency of silacyclobutanes to undergo activation by a nucleophile.

 Silacylobutane as a "strain-release lewis acid" resulting from favorable coordination of a fifth ligand reducing the ring strain through the formation of a distorted trigonal bipyramidal silicon (79° vs 90° typical trigonal bipyramid).

-Pd-catalyzed cross-coupling
+Pd-catalyzed cross-coupling / Hiyama Coupling

-Indeed, the enhanced Lewis acidity of silacyclobutanes has been readily explotited in the cross-coupling reaction of alkenyl silacyclobutanes with alkenyl and aryl halides using an activator, such as TBAF, and palladium catalyst to form the cross-coupling products at room temperature in high yield while retaining olefin geometry of the partners (1).
+Indeed, the enhanced Lewis acidity of silacyclobutanes has been readily exploited in the cross-coupling reaction of alkenyl silacyclobutanes with alkenyl and aryl halides using an activator, such as TBAF, and palladium catalyst to form the cross-coupling products at room temperature in high yield while retaining olefin geometry of the partners (1).
 Vinyl and propenyl silacyclobutanes can also be useful cross-coupling partners at moderate conditions (2).
 Further, aryl silacylobutanes can be used as a cross-coupling reagent to form biaryls, although the reaction typically must be refluxed and tri-tert-butyl added to suppress competing homo-coupling (3).
+This Pd-catalyzed cross-coupling between silanes and halides is better known as Hiyama coupling.

 Cross-coupling reaction of alkenyl (1), vinyl/propenyl (2), and aryl silacyclobutanes (3) with alkenyl and aryl halides using an activator and palladium catalyst.

 Transition-Metal-Catalyzed Ring Opening

 The strain-release Lewis acidity of silacyclobutanes can be harnessed in tandem with transition-metal-catalysts to facilitate Si-C bond cleavage and ring-opening.
 These types of reactions have been leveraged to trigger anionic polymerization in many reported syntheses of functional polymers.
 Qui-Chao et al. go as far to say silacyclobutanes are, "not only building blocks in organic synthesis but also an emerging class of monomers in polymer chemistry."

+The ring-opened silacyclobutane‐derived organosilanes serve as excellent substrates for Fleming–Tamao oxidation due to their stability and reactivity, enabling efficient conversion to the corresponding alcohols.